-NOTE: The Application ID in the Data Dispersion Analytics is optional.
-When the Application ID is missing, the Data Dispersion Analytics is applied across all the applications in an AoI or a slice.
+NOTE: The Application ID in the Data Volume Dispersion Analytics is optional.
+When the Application ID is missing, the Data Volume Dispersion Analytics is applied across all the applications in an AOI or a slice.

-6.10.3.2 Transactions Dispersion Analysis
+6.10.3.2 Transactions Dispersion Analytics

-The transaction (MM and MS messages) dispersion analytics results provided by the NWDAF can be UE transaction dispersion statistics as defined in Table 6.10.3.2-1 and/or UE transaction dispersion predications as defined in Table 6.10.3.2-2:
+The transactions (MM and MS messages) dispersion analytics results provided by the NWDAF can be UE transactions dispersion statistics as defined in Table 6.10.3.2-1 and/or UE transactions dispersion predications as defined in Table 6.10.3.2-2.
+If the analytics covers multiple UEs, the Transactions dispersed, Transactions ranking, and Transactions percentile ranking parameters are calculated as the aggregated (i.e. summed up) number of transactions.